yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 ![Marketplace success](/images/ee/aws-setup/marketplace-success-almalinux.png)

-<br>Now you are ready to create a YugabyteDB universe on AWS.
+Now you are ready to create a YugabyteDB universe on AWS.